IBMTechSales/klp-think2022-labs/1157_Liberty-VSCode/README.md

     <br/>

-11. From the Firefox Browser in the VM, rerun the **/health** endpoint to view the health status of the application.
+11. From the Web Browser in the VM, rerun the **/health** endpoint to view the health status of the application.

         http://localhost:9080/health